 “It’s set-it-and-forget-it,” he said.
 “You walk the floor, and it captures from every angle so you don’t have to worry about getting the right shot.
 It’s awesome.”

 With OpenSpace captures to check against, Western Partitions can avoid costly rework when disputes arise.
 Gabrielse recalls when another subcontractor claimed the Western Partitions team had framed through work they had laid out.

 “We went back to the captures, and there was no layout on the ground, so we were able to save some money there on backcharges,” he said.
 “There wasn’t a whole lot the sub could say.”

-Western Partitions is also using OpenSpace’s Progress Tracking feature to track and validate percent completes for various workstreams.
-While they still send people out into the field to double-check (and always will), the feature delivers huge time savings.
+Western Partitions is also using OpenSpace Track to track and validate percent completes for various workstreams.
+While they still send people out into the field to double-check (and always will), this technology delivers huge time savings.
 Traditionally, someone would have had to walk the job site with a clipboard or an iPad to take notes on how work was progressing and then enter the data into a spreadsheet.
 With automated progress tracking as a baseline, the process has become much more efficient.

 While Western Partitions initially sought out OpenSpace to fulfill a contractual obligation on a complex project, the technology has delivered much more.

 “It literally paid for itself in the first third of this job’s duration,” Gabrielse said.
 “Anything from now on is protecting our bottom line.”